Public Television Station Digital Transition Grant Program (10.861)

 Applicant Eligibility

-The applicant must be a public television station that serves a rural area (or a consortium of public television stations, each of which serves a rural area) regardless of whether they also serve an urban area.
+The applicant must be a public television station that serves a rural area regardless of whether it also serves an urban area.
+(Rural area means any area of the United States not included within the boundaries of any incorporated or unincorporated city, village, or borough having a population in excess of 20,000 inhabitants.)
 The applicant must also be required to convert from analog to digital transmission under the rules of the FCC.
 For the purpose of this grant program, a public television station must be an organization which (1) qualifies for Federal funding under Section 396(k) of the Public Broadcasting Act of 1967, and (2) which is either: (a) under the rules and regulations of the FCC in effect on November 2, 1978, eligible to be licensed as a noncommercial educational broadcast station and which is owned and operated by a public agency or nonprofit private foundation, corporation, or association; or (b) owned and operated by a municipality and which transmits only noncommercial programs for education purposes.

 Beneficiary Eligibility